the-technat/WALL-E/docs/sway-de.md

 The `dropbox-cli autostart y` command places a .desktop file in `~.config/autostart` which will execute dropbox when sway is started.
 This is because the sway-launcher-desktop application is told to execute .desktop files in this directory when sway starts.
 See the end of the sway config for more details.

-Docs and further informations: https://wiki.archlinux.org/title/Dropbox
+Docs and further informations: [Arch Wiki Guide](https://wiki.archlinux.org/title/Dropbox)

 ### Nextcloud sync client

 The nextcloud-client want's to save nextcloud credentials in gnome keyring.
 So this package has to be installed too.
 Nextcloud-Client will create a default keyring and ask for a master password when setting up the nextcloud-client.
 Then on every login you will be prompted for this master password

 Install it: